 5 Star – Hyatt Regency Sydney

-Sydney’s largest premium hotel has recently done a major refresh with fresh nautical colour scheme and black and white images of the harbour a feature.
+Sydney’s largest premium hotel has recently undergone a major refresh with a new nautical colour scheme and black and white images of the harbour a feature.

-Harbour view rooms offer a Darling Harbour aspect, the perfect vista for enjoying a Sydney sunset.
+Harbour view rooms offer a Darling Harbour aspect, perfect for enjoying a Sydney sunset.

 Check reviews, availability and prices for Hyatt Regency Sydney